evinism/TinyBaker/README.md

 task.run()
 ```

-Hooking up inputs and outputs is determined via tag name, e.g. if step 1 outputs tag "foo", and step 2 takes tag "foo" as inputs, they will be automatically hooked together.
+Inputs and outputs are hooked up via tag names, e.g. if step 1 outputs tag "foo", and step 2 takes tag "foo" as inputs, TinyBaker will be automatically hook them together.

-### Propagation of inputs and outptus
+### Propagation of inputs and outputs
-Let's say task 3 of 4 in a sequence of tasks requires tag "foo", but no previous step generates tag "foo", then this dependency will be propagated to the top level; the sequence as a whole will have a dependency on tag "foo".
+Let's say task 3 of 4 in a sequence of tasks requires tag `foo`, but no previous step generates tag `foo`, then this dependency will be propagated to the top level; the sequence as a whole will have a dependency on tag `foo`.

-Additionally, if task 3 of 4 generates a tag "bar", but no further step requires "bar", then the sequence exposes "bar" as an output.
+Additionally, if task 3 of 4 generates a tag `bar`, but no further step requires `bar`, then the sequence exposes "bar" as an output.

 ### expose_intermediates
 If you need to expose intermediate files within a sequence, you can use the keywork arg `expose_intermediates` to additionally output the listed intermediate tags, e.g.